 Boys ate more sweet food than girls, and the types of sweets consumed were largely from food rather than drinks, and were mostly consumed at home.

-When Your Child is Obsessed with Sugar
+When Your Child is Constantly Craving Sugar

 Statements like “eat less,” or “eat sweets in moderation,” or even “avoid all sweets,” may confuse parents, leaving them wondering exactly what they should do.